-In addition to the benefits outlined in our NEO's employment agreements and our Officer Severance Policy, our NEOs were eligible to receive any benefits provided under our benefit and compensation plans applicable to U.S. employees generally, such as distributions under SIP, outplacement services under our Termination Allowance Plan, frozen KURIP benefits (for Dr. Taber and Mr. O'Grady), and disability benefits (for Mr. Continenza), in accordance with those plans and policies.
-Our NEOs will also be eligible to receive any present value of accrued benefits as set forth in "Pension Benefits for 2022" beginning on page 30.
+In addition to the benefits outlined in our NEO's employment agreements and our Officer Severance Policy, our NEOs were eligible to receive any benefits provided under our benefit and compensation plans applicable to U.S. employees generally, such as distributions under SIP, outplacement services under our Termination Allowance Plan, frozen KURIP benefits (for Dr. Taber), and disability benefits (for Mr. Continenza), in accordance with those plans and policies.
+Our NEOs will also be eligible to receive any present value of accrued benefits as set forth in "Pension Benefits for 2023".

 Following termination of employment, Messrs.
-Bullwinkle, Vandagriff, Byrd and O'Grady and Dr. Taber are subject to compliance with the post-termination restrictive covenants set forth in his Eastman Kodak Company Employee's Agreement, in addition to any covenants under individual arrangements with us.
+Bullwinkle, Byrd and Michaels and Dr. Taber are subject to compliance with the post-termination restrictive covenants set forth in his Eastman Kodak Company Employee's Agreement, in addition to any covenants under individual arrangements with us.
 These covenants generally prohibit these NEOs from disclosing our proprietary or confidential information, engaging in certain activity in competition with us for up to 18 months after termination of employment with us and for one year after termination of employment with us, from soliciting any of our employees to leave employment with us, or soliciting any of our customers or suppliers to do business with any of our competitors.
 Mr. Continenza is party to an Eastman Kodak Company Employee's Agreement that prohibits him from disclosing our proprietary or confidential information.